torproject/onionbalance/docs/v2/design.rst

 Onionbalance allows for scaling across multiple onion service instances with no additional software or Tor modifications necessary on the onion service instance.
-Onionbalance does not hide that a service is using OnionBalance.
+Onionbalance does not hide that a service is using Onionbalance.
 It also does not significantly protect a service from introduction point denial of service or actively malicious HSDirs.